Cambridge Net Zero Action Plan

 Action 2.3 Implementation Status

-For several years, the city has been demonstrating leadership through designing and constructing new municipal buildings to be fossil fuel free.
+Cambridge has been demonstrating leadership through designing and constructing new municipal buildings to be fossil fuel free.
 Municipal buildings are required to achieve net zero emissions by at least 2050.
 Municipal projects are subject to the adopted specialized opt-in stretch energy code, the fossil fuel free demonstration pilot, and BEUDO.

 Net Zero Requirements for Municipal Buildings